 3. Enjoy Hoi An Cao Lau specialties

-Cao Lau is a Hoi An specialty dish that anyone coming here should try.
+Cao Lau is a famous Hoi An food that anyone coming here should try.
 The origin of the name of this dish is quite interesting.
 In the past, when traders came to Hoi An, they had to enjoy the food on the high floor so that they could look after their goods.
 Since then, this dish has been named Cao Lau (meaning high-floor food).

 A bowl of Cao Lau Hoi An contains all kinds of delicious tastes, a sense of pasta, sour- sweet-spicy- acrid of raw vegetables, the aroma of fish sauce and soy sauce, and crispy pork skins and rice papers.